-Increase Student Achievement - Increase student achievement for all students while decreasing performance gaps.
+Increase Student Achievement - Increase student achievement for all students while decreasing performance gaps with Multilingual Learners and Socioeconomically Disadvantaged students.

 Identified Need:

 We will continue to fund certificated intervention teachers to provide support for our struggling students during the day.